Last Updated on

 (Though it is safe to start Kapalbhati after 6 months of delivery, you should confirm with your doctor before starting)

+You can go for meditation to reconnect with yourself after your baby birth.
 Because of the day and night “baby duty”, you will feel stressed and exhausted.
 To release all the pent up stress, especially during the first 40 days after delivery, it can be very relaxing to practice meditation.
-And if you have help around, you can take some time off for yourself.
+Few minutes of meditation can provide you the energy to deal with your chore prolifically.
+And if you have some help around, you can take some time off for yourself.
 Meditation technique: Sit upright and still.
 Breathe evenly.
-Close eyes and hold steady.
-Try and clear your mind of all thoughts.
+Close your eyes and hold steady.
+Clear all the thoughts from your mind.
 Do Omkar chanting.
 Sound of your Omkar will benefit your little baby too.
-Meditation should be without efforts.
-Learn more techniques and follow them.
+Meditation should be effortlessly.
+Learn some more techniques and follow them.

-Find on wikihow a very nice article for correct method of chanting OM :
+Find on wikihow a wonderful article regarding the correct methods of chanting OM :

 Post natal Yoga